 This page contains minor remarks and curiosities related to the events and ceremonies associated with the appointment of the successor to Pope John Paul II.
 The aspects covering the death of a pope are covered in the first page.

 Morto un papa, se ne fa un altro is the Roman way of saying that once a pope passes away, the attention immediately focuses on the appointment of his successor, in other words that life goes on.
-During each of the nine days of mourning a mass is held in St. Peter's with the attendance of all the cardinals: a different cardinal pronounces the homily and although the speech is centered on the virtues of the deceased pope it also hints at the desired characteristics of his successors.
+During each of the nine days of mourning a mass is held in S. Pietro with the attendance of all the cardinals: a different cardinal pronounces the homily and although the speech highlights the virtues of the deceased pope it also hints at the desired characteristics of his successors.
 All the cardinals participate in this initial part of the process leading to the election of the new pope, but only the cardinals below 80 years of age actually take part in the conclave.
 This age barrier was introduced very recently by Pope Paul VI and confirmed by Pope John Paul II, notwithstanding the adverse opinion of many members of the church and theologists.